informalsystems/cofi-public-data/README.md

 The CH records contain also the UK Standard Industry Classification (SIC 2007) code for each company.
 After generating a custom colour code for the 88 SIC Divisions (business sectors), a tally (distribution) was calculated by filtering the companies over these divisions.

-Finally, Mathematica was used to generate 84 maps, where each map visualises the companies belonging to the corrosponding division as a set of points coloured with the colour maps and geolocated using the GPS coordinates corresponding to its Unit postcode.
+Finally, Mathematica was used to generate 85 maps, where each map visualises the companies belonging to the corrosponding division as a set of points coloured with the colour maps and geolocated using the GPS coordinates corresponding to its Unit postcode.
+There are only 85 maps because 3 Divisions are not present in the Lancaster region: 5, 19, and 21.

 (The Doogal and the Companies House data is released under the [Open Government Licence v.3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).)